uselagoon/sailonlagoon/README.md

 You can, optionally, specify the name of your project and skip the interactive question.
 Specifying `--no-interaction` will skip any interaction (including warnings) and Lagoonize the project.

+## Requirements
+There are very few requirements that aren't requirements for Sail directly, but they are:

+- PHP >= 8.1
+- Laravel >= 10

 ## Supported Services

 Sail-on-Lagoon currently supports the following service types: